grnet/ansible-inventory-server/API.md

     Returns raw Juju status (in JSON format)

-*   `GET /juju/hosts`

-    Returns a complete list of Juju hosts, as returned by `juju status`

-*   `GET /juju/nrpemachines`
+*   `GET /juju/machines`

-    Returns a list of machines that have NRPE installed and are managed by Juju.
+    Returns a comprehensive list of Juju machines, along with the applications that run on each one.

 ---